 Gaskets in your engine

-Gaskets are designed to provide a cushion and a seal between two engine surfaces.
-Engines, by virtue of their material and function, are subject to changes in temperature while engine parts are subject to movement.
+Gaskets are designed to provide a seal between two engine surfaces.
+Engines, by virtue of their material and function, are subject to changes in temperature and pressure while engine parts are subject to movement.
 As the engine heats up and cools down, it experiences pressure from compression and vacuum, and engine parts expand, contract, move away from each other and are drawn tighter.

 Because the engine experiences forces and stress from every direction, the gaskets are heated, cooled and rubbed.
 A cold gasket reacts differently than a hot gasket, just as a gasket under increased pressure acts differently under decreased pressure.
 Read on as we take a look at the different gaskets in your vehicle.